15th March, 2023

-Where any non-worker is taken to hospital for treatment of an injury, it is also reportable under RIDDOR.
+Where any non-worker is taken to a hospital for treatment of an injury, it is also reportable under RIDDOR.

-These are occupational diseases likely to have been caused or made worse by work, such as carpal tunnel syndrome, hand-arm vibration syndrome, occupational cancer, occupational dermatitis, tendonitis or severe cramp of the hand or forearm etc.
+These reports are for occupational diseases likely to have been caused or made worse by work, such as carpal tunnel syndrome, hand-arm vibration syndrome, occupational cancer, occupational dermatitis, tendonitis or severe cramp of the hand or forearm etc.

-7. Where there is a dangerous occurrence, the responsible person must follow the reporting procedure
+- Where there is a dangerous occurrence, the responsible person must follow the reporting procedure

-Usually, reports must be made within 10 days, for over 7-day incapacitation, within 15 days.
+Usually, reports must be made within 10 days, and for over 7-day incapacitation, within 15 days.
 Find out more about when you need to report in RIDDOR reporting timescales explained.

 For more information on RIDDOR, you can take our RIDDOR eLearning course.
 On successful completion of the course, you can download a certificate for your training records.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.